luigi1809/webfilter-ng/README.md

 * Filtering is transparent (not possible with squid).
 No need to set up proxy settings on clients.
 * Filtering of http or https TLS trafic does not depends on TCP port (supported in Squid version 4 only).
 Useful for example for application that use TLS on TCP port 80.

-Compared to DNS filtering :
+Compared to classic DNS filtering :
-* webfilter-ng ensure that DNS filtering is not bypassed (usage of a non-filtering DNS, local hosts file, usage of DNSSEC or [DnsCrypt](https://github.com/jedisct1/dnscrypt-proxy))
+* webfilter-ng ensure that DNS filtering is not bypassed (i.e. usage of a non-filtering DNS, local hosts file, usage of DNSSEC or [DnsCrypt](https://github.com/jedisct1/dnscrypt-proxy))

 Three options of usage
 --------------------
 * filtering based on squidGuard
 * filtering based on public dns filtering solution (recommanded over squidGuard option)
-* filtering based on whitelist / blacklist
+* filtering based on whitelist or blacklist

-How does it work
+How does it work ?
 --------------------

 Webfilter-ng reads for :